 A small database is created with images.
 Each of these images are m pixels high and n pixels wide For each image in the database an image vector is created and are put in a matrix form which gives a start point for PCA.
-Covariance is found from the matrix of images and from the covariance the eigen vectors are found for the original set of images.
-The way this algorithm works is by treating face recognition as a "two-dimensional recognition problem, taking advantage of the fact that faces are normally upright and thus may be described by a small set of 2-D characteristics views.
+Covariance is found from the matrix of images and from the covariance the eigenvectors are found for the original set of images.
+The way this algorithm works is by treating face recognition as a "twodimensional recognition problem, taking advantage of the fact that faces are normally upright and thus may be described by a small set of 2-D characteristics views.
 Face images are projected onto a feature space ('face space') that best encodes the variation among known face images.
-The face space is defined by the eigenfaces which are the eigenvectors of the set of faces; they do not necessarily correspond to isolated features such as eyes, ears, and noses.
-So when a new image is passed from the blob detected image, the algorithm measures the difference between the new image and the original images, not along the original axes, but along the new axes derived from the PCA analysis.
-It proves out that these axes works much better for recognizing faces, because the PCA analysis has given us the original images in terms of the differences and similarities between them.
-The PCA analysis has identified the statistical patterns in the data [18] [36]
+The face space is defined by the eigenfaces, which are the eigenvectors of the set of faces; they do not necessarily correspond to isolated features such as eyes, ears, and noses.
+So when a new image is passed from the blob detected image, the algorithm measures the difference between the new image and the original images, not along the original axes, but along the new axes derived from the PCA analysis [18] [36].